Skip to content

 By Benjamin Clarke | Published on 26th April 2022

 Getting some bath bombs from high street retailers like Lush or The Body Shop can seem like a natural way to increase the fun and relaxation of your bathing experience.
-But a common question that many people have is regarding whether or not they are suitable for use in whirlpool tubs and spa baths.
+But a common question we receive at Luna Spas is: are they suitable for use in whirlpool tubs and spa baths?

 What are bath bombs?